 It is worth noting that Mr. Kumar is the first among the quintet of individuals targeted with arrest warrants on the 21st day of April in 2021, as part of a judicial inquiry that commenced in Nanterre in the early stages of 2020, to be captured by the authorities.
 Prior to his tenure at SBA, Mr. Kumar had distinguished himself in various capacities at the prestigious Tata Motors.

-An investigating court suspects Carlos Ghosn and four SBA officials of engaging in a money laundering conspiracy as part of an organized and corrupt cartel.
+It has come to the attention of the investigating court that Carlos Ghosn and four SBA officials may have participated in a money laundering conspiracy as part of a corrupt and organized cartel.

-Suhail Bahwan, the billionaire founder of SBA, is joined by his two sons and Divyendu Kumar, the former managing director of SBA.
-Mr. Kumar is suspected of “organized money laundering,” “corporate asset misuse,” and “continuing corruption.”
-Carlos Ghosn will receive the reward.
+Among those implicated are Suhail Bahwan, the esteemed billionaire founder of SBA, his two sons, and Divyendu Kumar, the former managing director of SBA.
+Mr. Kumar is accused of engaging in “organized money laundering,” “corporate asset misuse,” and “continuing corruption,” with Mr. Ghosn as a potential accomplice.

-Strong or convincing indications, according to a source close to the investigation, lead to the suspicion that Carlos Ghosn ordered the payment of the Renault bonus to the SBA distributor, “covered by a certain number of accounting entries,” and that a portion of the bonus was sent to the screen companies of Carlos Ghosn’s assistants.
+According to a source close to the investigation, there are strong indications that Mr. Ghosn instructed the payment of the Renault bonus to the SBA distributor, “concealed by a number of accounting entries,” with a portion of the bonus allegedly sent to the shell companies of Mr. Ghosn’s assistants.

-In addition to the investigation in Nanterre, Carlos Ghosn is the subject of a judicial investigation in Paris relating to contracts signed with the subsidiary of Renault Nissan, RNBV, as well as an arrest warrant from the justice of Japan, the country where the former head of the automaker was scheduled to be sentenced for embezzlement before fleeing to Lebanon at the end of 2019.
+Apart from the investigation in Nanterre, Mr. Ghosn is also the subject of a judicial investigation in Paris regarding contracts signed with the subsidiary of Renault Nissan, RNBV.
+In addition, he has an outstanding arrest warrant from Japan, where he was scheduled to be sentenced for embezzlement before he fled to Lebanon at the end of 2019.